james-simone/xthi/README.md

 ## License

-I'm going to go with GPL 2.0 for my version of the code.

 None of the original xthi codes came with an obviously visible license so I'm not sure of their original license.